ranrib/forfounders.io/source/_posts/how-to-prep-a-customer-for-a-vc-reference-call.md

 ---
 title: How to Prep a Customer for a VC Reference Call
 date: 2022-09-19 09:00:00
-tags: [blog, startups, fundraising, vc, customers, diligence]
+tags: [blog, startups, fundraising, vc, customers, due-diligence]
 ---

 # How to Prep a Customer for a VC Reference Call